waggle-sensor/sage-mcp/README.md

    - Signed the Data Use Agreement
    - Appropriate permissions for the data you're accessing

-### Token Format
+### Token Requirements
-Your token can be provided in two formats:
+For protected data access, ensure you have:
 - Just the token: `your_token_here`
 - Username and token: `username:your_token_here`